ceco51/money-generalized-cooperation-reciprocity/Model/NetLogo/readme.md

 ---

+The NetLogo desktop software can be downloaded at https://ccl.northwestern.edu/netlogo/ .
+Use the 'File -> Open' option  to load the `money.nlogo` file.
+Alternatively, the model can also be run on a browser through Netlogo Web ( https://www.netlogoweb.org/ -> 'Upload a Model: Choose File' ) without a desktop installation.

 ### Running Experiments in NetLogo via BehaviorSpace

 To run experiments in the NetLogo version of the model, use **BehaviorSpace**.
 The following setup reproduces the data used for **Figure 2** of the main manuscript.